Supporting those Suffering with Depression: A Fresh Approach

-Some years ago, I was at home, cleaning the kitchen, when, seemingly from nowhere, I dropped into an emotional black hole.
-A feeling of total despair and hopelessness engulfed me.
-It felt like I was carrying an overwhelming burden of responsibility.
-I slumped on the floor, tears running down my cheeks, mentally reviewing the futility of myself, my life - of everything.
+Some years ago, I was at home, cleaning the kitchen, when, from out of the blue, I dropped into an emotional black hole.
+A feeling of total despair and hopelessness engulfed me; it felt like I was carrying an overwhelming burden of responsibility.
+I slumped on the floor, tears running down my cheeks, mentally reviewing the futility of myself, my life - of everything!
 This state wasn’t altogether foreign; in my younger years, depression had been a frequent companion, but never before had I experienced it with this intensity and coming seemingly from nowhere.

 One chink of light; a single word on the edge of my awareness: ‘aurum’.
-This is the name of a homeopathic remedy I had been prescribed some years earlier.
-A practising homeopath myself, I recognised that this remedy was a great fit for my state.
+This is the name of a homeopathic remedy that I had been prescribed some years earlier.
+A practising homeopath myself, I recognised that this remedy matched my state.
 People who respond well to aurum tend to have an overdeveloped sense of responsibility.
 They will set unrealistically high goals for themselves and can tip into depression when they believe they have failed to fulfil these high standards.

-Overcoming considerable inertia, I fetched my bottle of aurum and took a dose.
+Overcoming considerable inertia, I fetched my bottle of aurum remedy and took a dose.
 Pause.
 Observe.
 The clouds began lift.
-I felt a little lighter.
-Two more doses that day, and the dark feeling had passed.
+I felt a little better.
+Two more doses that day, and the dark feeling passed.

-This was a very dramatic resolution which also affirmed what had first attracted me to homeopathy; that symptoms of depression and other debilitating psychological conditions can often be effectively managed using homeopathy, as well as those of a wide range of physical complaints.
+This was a dramatic resolution to a very intense situation.
+It also affirmed what had first attracted me to homeopathy; that symptoms of depression and other debilitating psychological conditions (as well as a wide range of physical complaints) can often be effectively managed using homeopathy.

 What is Homeopathy?

 Homeopathy is a traditional form of medicine.
-According to the World Health Organisation, which acknowledges homeopathy as a valid form of health care, it is the second most widely used system of medicine in the world.
-Over 200 million people make use of homeopathy.
+According to the World Health Organisation, which acknowledges homeopathy as a valid form of health care, it is the second most widely used system of medicine in the world, with over 200 million users.

 Homeopathy was formally introduced to the world in 1810, when German physician, Samuel Hahnemann, published his definitive work: ‘The Organon of Medicine’.
 In this book, he set out the principles on which homeopathy is based.
 These principles hold as true today as they did 200 years ago.